 If bidirectional replication is defined, then HVR Refresh of database sequences will also cause a single 'boomerang' to be captured by the target database's capture job.

-Session names cannot be used to control bidirectional replication of database sequences in the way that they work for changes to tables (see SESSION NAMES AND RECAPTURING in section Capture).
+Session names cannot be used to control bidirectional replication of database sequences in the way that they work for changes to tables.
+For more information, see Managing Recapturing Using Session Names.

 Replication of Sequence Attributes